Frequently Asked Questions

 - Choose the best courses for you.

-- Assistance in registering for classes.
+- Receive assistance in registering for classes.

 - Learn about the various options SAC has to assist you in paying for your classes.

 What if I am able to register for classes already and cannot wait 5-10 days for an email with my placement recommendations?

 You can chat with a Counselor during drop-in hours in the Counseling Center.